Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

-A sufficient condition for this distance to be finite, i.e. that any pair of points can be connected by a $D$-horizontal curve, is that $D$ is {\it bracket generating}.
-This means that $D$ along with the iterated brackets of its sections span the entire tangent bundle.
-To look for minimizers with respect to this distance function, is equivalent to look for curves in $\AC_D(m_0,m_1)$ which minimize the energy functional
+A sufficient condition for this distance to be finite, i.e. that any pair of points can be connected by a $D$-horizontal curve, is that $D$ is {\it bracket-generating}.
+This means that vector fields with values in~$D$ along with the iterated brackets span the entire tangent bundle.
+We will consider this as an optimal control problem..
+Since the cost function is as in \eqref{costSR}, we use $L^2$-controls rather than controls in $L^\infty$.
+For more details on sub-Riemannian manifolds, see \cite{Mon02}.

-This can be viewed as the control system with data $(\Pi^D, \inc)$, where we try to minimize $E(\gamma)$.
-Here, $\Pi^D:D \to M$ is the projection and $\inc: D \to TM$ is just the inclusion, The only difference is that we allow the derivatives to be in $L^2$ rather than $L^\infty.$\footnote{Some authors prefer to work with sub-Riemannian geometry, having horizontal curves that have $L^\infty$ derivatives.}